A Message To You Rudy

 And

-what I mostly remember is how much a birth can disrupt one's enjoyment of a Tess match on the radio, which is really disruptive.
+what I mostly remember is how much a birth can disrupt one's

-Just spare a thought for all the partners out there
+Just a spare thought for all the partners out there

+It must be really hard to do.
 Again, not something that was covered in the antenatal classes.

+Today, the 20th of November, is Absurdity Day.
 It's World Absurdity Day, created to mark all the ridiculous things in the world, the off-the-wall, the baffling, and the bonkers.

 And we will be celebrating Absurdity Day here at the Bugle by just looking at what's been happening in the world for the past week.

 I'm not sure that's what's supposed to be the point of World Absurdity Day, but it seems entirely appropriate.
+As always, the section of the Bugle is going straight in the bin this week.

 Christmas tech gifts section, the new Apple eye eyelids, the new smart tech accessory for the insides of your eyelids that mean you can still consume social media while snoozing, sleeping, blinking, squinting into a particularly aggressive sunset in a coma or dead.